 Yes.
 The advantage of flatwounds on an acoustic is that you get a warmer, richer sound.

-The downside to using a flatwound string on an acoustic is that they do not deepen the tone as much as roundwound plain strings do.
+The downside to using a flatwound string on an acoustic is that they don’t deepen the tone as much as roundwound plain strings do.
 However, this is usually not much of a concern for those who prefer playing acoustically as opposed to electric instrumentation.

 Should I Use Flatwound Strings?

-For someone who has a deep, rich tone and doesn’t like their guitar to make any noise while they play (both of which you will get from flatwounds), then yes.
-For someone with tight budget that isn’t too concerned about the noise, then perhaps not.
+For someone who wants a deep, rich tone and doesn’t like their guitar to make any noise while they play (both of which you’ll get from flatwounds), then yes.
+For someone with a tight budget who isn’t too concerned about the noise, then perhaps not.

-Many professional guitar players like to use flatwound strings because they produce a certain type of sound that regular roundwounds do not (and according to them, feel more comfortable).
-Unfortunately, these strings are more expensive than regular strings and take longer before they have their full potential.
+Many professional guitar players like to use flatwound strings because they produce a certain type of sound that regular roundwounds don’t, and according to them, they feel more comfortable.
+The tradeoff is that these strings are more expensive than regular strings and take longer before they reach their full potential.

 What Do Flatwound Strings Feel Like?